 Thank you for considering Chipping Campden Sixth Form as your Post 16 provider.
 Our students thrive in Sixth Form, both in terms of exam results and being prepared for their next steps.
-We place much importance on instilling a strong work ethic in our students, developing a strong moral compass, being respectful, kind and considerate to others and being resilient in the face of challenges; all qualities which we believe will serve our students well in life beyond Chipping Campden School.
-Equally, the Sixth Form Team are unswerving in their determination to achieve the best grades possible from everyone and our results for the past 5 years have consistently placed us in the top 25% of schools nationally.
+We place much importance on instilling a strong work ethic in our students, developing a strong moral compass, being respectful, kind and considerate to others and being resilient in the face of challenges;

+all qualities which we believe will serve our students well in life beyond Chipping Campden School.
+Equally, the Sixth Form Team are unswerving in their determination to achieve the best grades possible from everyone, whether students are on an A Level programme or following a CTEC pathway.